Ikarie XB-1

 Ikarie XB-1 is a 1963 Czechoslovak science fiction film directed by Jindřich Polák.
-It is based loosely on the novel The Magellanic Cloud, by Stanisław Lem.
+It is loosely based on the novel The Magellanic Cloud, by Stanisław Lem.
 The film was released in the United States, edited and dubbed into English, under the title Voyage to the End of the Universe.

 Synopsis

 In the year 2163, the starship Ikarie XB-1 (Ikarus XB-1) is sent to the mysterious "White Planet" orbiting the star Alpha Centauri.
 Travelling at near-light speed, the journey takes around 28 months for the astronauts, although the effects of relativity mean that 15 years will have elapsed on Earth by the time they reach their destination.
-During the flight, the 40-strong multinational crew must adjust to life in space, as well as dealing with various hazards they encounter, including a derelict 20th century spaceship armed with nuclear weapons, a deadly radioactive "dark star" and the mental breakdown of one of the crew, who threatens to destroy the spacecraft.
+During the flight, the 40-strong multinational crew must adjust to life in space, as well as dealing with various hazards they encounter, including a derelict 20th century spaceship armed with nuclear weapons and a deadly radioactive "dark star" whose radiation causes the mental illness in the crew and all of them gradually fall asleep.
+After some time they suddenly wake up and one person, most affected by the "dark star", suffers a mental breakdown and threatens to destroy the spacecraft demanding the immediate retun.
+Eventually the ship approaches the "White Planet", and the crew sees the civilized world in the viewscreens.